jats-ug/practice-ats/static_rps/README.md

 ## Question

-* Can't use static function instead of proofs?
+* Can't use static function instead of proofs? => Yes, can use it as statics function.

 ## Discussions